abhinavmishra-0302/Finance-Trading-Platform/SRS.md

 ![Level 2 DFD](images/DFD_part2.png)

 #### Explanation:
-- **User Details/Login Choice/Login/Signup (Process 1):** This process manages the user's decision to either log in or sign up, including the validation of login credentials and the entry of signup details.
+- **User Details/Login Choice/Login/Signup (Process 1):** This process manages the user's decision to either login or sign up, including the validation of login credentials and the entry of signup details.
 - **Stock Details (Process 2):** Handles the selection and analysis of stocks, predicting future trends and analyzing indicators.
 - **Analysis (Process 3):** Analyzes the selected stock using models and indicators, predicts its movement, and presents the results within a specified time frame.
 - **Options (Process 4):** Provides options for managing stocks, including adding them to inventory, buying/selling, and confirming orders.